nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     -   Rationale:
         This keeps the calendar compact such that the command line application can be viewed as a smaller window as opposed to the taking up the entire screen.
 Since row size is also extendable, extending column size independently from row size will destroy the integrity of a traditional calendar box view.

-    -   Also, there are other features that can be used in conjunction with the `Calendar` to allow users to obtain more information of the `Task` such as `SearchCommand` and `ListCommand`.
+    -   Furthermore, there are other features that can be used in conjunction with the `Calendar` to allow users to obtain more information of the `Task` such as `SearchCommand` and `ListCommand`.

     -   Alternative Considered:
         Wrapping of `Task` details to display its full details.
 This is not feasible as this further increases the need for number of rows.
 As mentioned, we would like to keep the integrity and view of a traditional calendar and this does the opposite of that.